 A ready-to-use spray in an aerosol can or trigger sprayer is convenient for a small job.
 In all other cases, it’s more economical to use liquid concentrates and your own sprayer.
 Good-quality plastic sprayers are an excellent choice: they’re lightweight and corrosion-resistant, and it’s easy to see how much solution you have.

-A handheld trigger sprayer is fine for a few plants or for spot-treating, but squeezing the trigger can be tiring if you're applying pesticide on a large scale.
-The Bonide Pump-N-Shoot Sprayer comes in handy here.
+A handheld trigger sprayer is fine for a few plants or for spot-treating, but squeezing the trigger can be tiring if you’re applying pesticide on a large scale.
+The Bonide battery powered sprayer comes in handy here.
 For big jobs, a pressurized tank provides the most precise application.
 Most home gardeners use handheld models with capacities of 1 or 2 gallons.
 If you plan to spray a very big garden or a small orchard, you may want to invest in a backpack model.
 You need a strong back for this apparatus, which holds about 4 gallons of solution.

 Another way to get pesticide into a small tree is with an old-fashioned trombone sprayer.
 You place the hose end into an open bucket of spray mixture, then slide a mechanism near the nozzle end to shoot the pesticide 10 to 20 feet into the tree.

-Hose-end sprayers apply spray quickly, but they're not very precise in their calibration or in the way they distribute pesticide.
-They're most often used for spraying lawns.
-You put the pesticide in the sprayer, then attach the garden hose; as water runs through the hose, it mixes with the pesticide (the Bonide Dial A Spray dilution rate is fixed on some models, variable on others).
+Hose-end sprayers apply spray quickly, but they’re not very precise in their calibration or in the way they distribute pesticide.
+They’re most often used for spraying lawns.
+You put the pesticide in the sprayer, then attach the garden hose; as water runs through the hose, it mixes with the pesticide (the Bonide AUTO-MIX dilution rate is fixed on some models, variable on others).
 Get a model with an on-off switch that can be turned off independently from the water supply.
-The sprayer or hose should have a backflow preventer so that pesticide won't be siphoned into your water system if the water pressure drops.
+The sprayer or hose should have a backflow preventer so that pesticide won’t be siphoned into your water system if the water pressure drops.